Skip to main content

 Friday 22nd March, 2024

-The Words and Worlds symposium will explore the possibilities of language as an intermediary between humans, plants, animals, and other nonhuman beings.
-This event responds to the themes of the Words from the Wild exhibition, on display at the Emily Wilding Davison Exhibition Space.
-Professor Simon Morris (Leeds School of Art; Inscription Journal) is confirmed as a keynote speaker.
+The Words and Worlds symposium explored the possibilities of language as an intermediary between humans, plants, animals, and other nonhuman beings.
+This event responded to the themes of the Words from the Wild exhibition, which was on display at the Emily Wilding Davison Exhibition Space.
+Professor Simon Morris (Leeds School of Art; Inscription Journal) was the keynote speaker.

 Find out more about the exhibition and symposium here